nabeelshan78/LLM-Code-Specialization-with-LoRA/README.md

 ---

-##  workflow Project Workflow
+##  Project Workflow

-The project is detailed in the `Instruction fine-tuning.ipynb` notebook and follows these key steps:
+The project is detailed in the `LoRA_Finetuning_Walkthrough.ipynb` notebook and follows these key steps:

 ### 1. Setup & Data Preparation